Treatment Options for Tribes and Pueblos Across New Mexico

 Native American tribes in New Mexico are disproportionately affected by alcohol-related problems.
 Native Americans have alarmingly high rates of alcohol use, which is the leading cause of preventable death among both Natives and Alaska Natives.

 To begin the conversation about effective ways to cater to these specific communities when it comes to providing proper rehabilitation, it is critical to realize that the behaviors, attitudes, and belief structures of Native Americans are very different from most non-natives.
-While most outsiders focus on the physical, mental, and emotional effects of alcohol abuse in their efforts for recovery, Native Americans tend to focus more on the spiritual connection with their own spirits and the spirits of the land around them.
+While most outsiders focus on the physical, mental, and emotional effects of alcohol abuse in their efforts for recovery, Native American drug and alcohol treatment centers tend to focus more on the spiritual connection with their own spirits and the spirits of the land around them.

 This is an essential part of recovery because it allows many Native American people to maintain sobriety while living in an environment with very little support or help for alcoholics.
 Understanding the cultural, religious, and societal structures that deeply underpin Native American communities, having a fundamental, underlying respect for those structures, and integrating them into the science and evidence-based, time-proven methods of substance abuse recovery is the only feasible method by which one could hope to reach these communities.